 - Assets which the bank intends to sell immediately or in the short term, in which case.
-They are classified as assets held for trading or assets classified at inception at fair value through profit or loss. - Assets classified as available for sale at initial recognition. - Assets for which the bank will not be able to substantially recover all of value of its initial investment, for reasons other than creditworthiness deterioration.
+They are classified as assets held for trading or assets classified at inception at fair value through profit or loss. - Assets classified at fair value through other comprehensive income for sale at initial recognition. - Assets for which the bank will not be able to substantially recover all of value of its initial investment, for reasons other than creditworthiness deterioration.